CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

     2. BCs for advection-diffusion equation with a linear flux
         - stepping up the complexity is the advection diffusion problem:
             $$\frac{\partial θ}{\partial t} = - ∇ \cdot (\vec{u} \theta + κ ∇ θ) = - ∇ \cdot (F_{non-diffusive} + F_{diffusive})$$
-        - [Miyaoka et al 17](https://www.scielo.br/pdf/tema/v18n2/2179-8451-tema-18-02-00253.pdf) have shown that by taking advantage of mass conservation, it is is possible to derive a general BC for the advection-diffusion problem, as long as the flux is linear in $\theta$ (e.g. $\vec{u}(x,y,z)$).
-Evidently, this is still insufficient for the climate modelling purposes.
+        - [Miyaoka et al 17](https://www.scielo.br/pdf/tema/v18n2/2179-8451-tema-18-02-00253.pdf) have shown that by taking advantage of mass conservation, it is possible to derive a general BC for the advection-diffusion problem, as long as the flux is linear in $\theta$ (e.g. $\vec{u}(x,y,z)$).
+Evidently, this is still insufficient for climate modelling purposes.

     3. Navier Stokes and Climate Models
-        - well posedness of the NS equations is still unknown (after all it is one of the Clay Mathematics Institute's Millenium Problems)
+        - well posedness of the NS equations is still unknown (after all it is one of the Clay Mathematics Institute's Millennium Problems)
-        - in climate modelling it is often considered sufficient to use the general rule of thumb and use as many BCs as we have derivatives, without exlicitly showing that the problem is well posed.
+        - in climate modelling it is often considered sufficient to use the general rule of thumb and use as many BCs as we have derivatives, without explicitly showing that the problem is well posed.
         - we implicitly assume mass conservation and the divergence theorem like in the study above
         - in practice, for GCMs there are different constraints on the two boundaries
             - lower boundary of the atmosphere